 - 2 tablespoons of light soy sauce

-- Place the stock in large saucepan, and bring it to the boil.
+- Place the stock in a large saucepan, and bring it to a boil.

 - Add the whole chicken breast to stock, turn off the heat and cover with a lid for 15 minutes.